Overview

 The Spree checkout process consists of the following steps.
 With the exception of the Registration step, each of these steps corresponds to a state of the Order object:

-• Address Information
+• Shipping Address and Contact Information

 • Delivery Options Shipping Method

-• Payment
+• Payment and Billing Information

-• Confirmation
+• Confirmation (optional)

 The following sections will provide a walk-through of checkout from a user’s perspective, and offer some information on how to configure the default behavior of the various steps.

-Address Information
+Shipping Address and Contact Information

 The address fields include a select box for choosing state/province.
 If there are no states configured for a particular country, the select box will be replaced by a text field instead.

 The list of countries that appear in the country select box can also be configured.
 Spree will list all countries by default, but you can configure exactly which countries you would like to appear.
 The list can be limited to a specific set of countries by setting the Store’s checkout zone.
-Spree assumes that the list of billing and shipping countries will be the same.
-You can always change this logic via class decorator if this does not suit your needs.

 Delivery Options

 During this step, the user may choose a delivery method.
 Spree assumes the list of shipping methods to be dependent on the shipping address.
+If there are multiple shipments eg. different Stock Locations or Vendors, the user will be asked to select shipping method for each shipment.

 Payment